 A: Louis Dobermann needed an animal that was versatile and he created an intelligent, fearless, smart dog with a great nose.
 Today’s Doberman is as versatile as the original.

 Aside from being wonderful family companions, our dogs have been successful in many things such as:

 - barn hunt

 - freestyle dance

 Q: Is it true that male Dobermans do not get along with other male dogs?

 A: Sometimes.
 Some male Dobes will get along with other males just fine.
 But some dogs after reaching maturity suddenly have a huge problem with other male dogs in the house.
 Sometimes it has to do with the personality of the dogs that are together, or hormone side of things (neutered or intact), how they were raised, and several other factors.

-It almost always ends up in some kind of bad scuffle though we generally just don’t want to take the risk of male doberman with another male doberman in a home.
+It almost always ends up in some kind of bad scuffle however.
+These are powerful dogs and any conflict can have bad consequences.
+Therefore we generally don’t recommend taking the risk of a male doberman living with another male doberman in a home.

 Q: Do I need to train my Doberman to protect me?